SSWConsulting/SSW.Rules.Content/rules/tree-of-thought-prompts-for-complex-reasoning/rule.md

 ### Why is it Useful?

-- **Enhanced Reasoning**: ToT prompting improves the model's ability to answer complex questions.
+- **Enhanced Reasoning** - ToT prompting improves the model's ability to answer complex questions
-- **Self-Correction**: The model can identify and rectify its errors autonomously.
+- **Self-Correction** - The model can identify and rectify its errors autonomously
-- **Single Prompt**: Unlike other methods such as Reflexion, ToT can be implemented in a single sentence prompt.
+- **Single Prompt** - Unlike other methods such as Reflexion, ToT can be implemented in a single sentence prompt

 Use ToT prompting when you need more reasoned and nuanced answers from ChatGPT, especially for complex queries.